-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 Program Support Unit (PSU) staff must not send address change requests for Supplemental Security Income (SSI) recipients to the Document Processing Center (DPC) in Midland.
-PSU staff must inform the individual or his responsible party to contact the Social Security Administration (SSA) to request the residence address change.
+PSU staff must inform the individual or her or his responsible party to contact the Social Security Administration (SSA) to request the residence address change.
 The address change will be reflected in the Texas Integrated Eligibility Redesign System (TIERS) after SSA makes the change.

-PSU staff must also send an email to the Enrollment Resolution Services (ERS) mailbox at HPO_STAR_PLUS@hhsc.state.tx.us to notify ERS of the request for a change in address.
+PSU staff must also send an email to the Enrollment Resolution Services (ERS) mailbox to notify ERS of the request for a change in address.

 3120 Other Available Services